-Fig. 2: A snippet of a study bidsmap, showing a DICOM section with a few run items in the anat subsection

-A good start to create your own template is to have a look at the DCCN [path_to_bidscoin]/heuristics/bidsmap_dccn.yaml template and see if you can adapt that to your needs.
+Fig. 2: A snippet of a study bidsmap, showing a DICOM section with a few run items in the anat subsection bidsmap\dccn.yaml template and see if you can adapt that to your needs.
 If you open the template, there are a few things to take notice of (as shown in the template snippet below).
 First, you can see that the DCCN template makes use of YAML anchors and aliases (to make maintanance more sustainable).
 The second thing to notice is that, of the first run, all values of the attribute dictionary are empty, meaning that it won't match any run.
-In that way, however, the subsequent runs that alias (<<: anatattributes_dicom) this anchor (&anatattributes_dicom) will inherit only the keys and can inject their own values.
-The first run of each modality sub-section (like anat) also serves as the default bidsmapping when users manually overrule / change the bids modality using the bidsmapper GUI.
+In that way, however, the subsequent runs that alias (<<: \anatattributes\dicom) this anchor (&anatattributes\dicom) will inherit only the keys and can inject their own values, as shown in the second run.
+The first run of each modality subsection (like anat) also serves as the default bidsmapping when users manually overrule / change the bids modality using the bidsmapper GUI.
 Finally, it is important to take notice of the usage of matching patterns (see DICOM Attributes).